 IP TAKE: Curci supports large, well-known organizations, and funds them over multiple years.
 The foundation does not accept unsolicited applications.

-PROFILE: Formerly known as the TDC Foundation, the Shurl and Kay Curci Foundation supports scientific research in a handful of disciplines, including regenerative medicine, cell biology, stem cells, nanotechnology and nanoscience.
-The stated mission of the Curci Foundation is to “(s)upport basic research addressing fundamental scientific questions” that will result in “significant advances in medicine or scientific knowledge.”
+PROFILE: Formerly known as the TDC Foundation, the Shurl and Kay Curci Foundation funds scientific research in a handful of disciplines, including regenerative medicine, cell biology, stem cells, nanotechnology and nanoscience.
+The Curci Foundation “supports science based research striving for the advancement of a healthy and sustainable future for humans.”

 Curci's grants typically go to large universities and research centers.
-In the past, for example, Curci has funded the U.C.
-Berkeley Foundation, for its department of molecular and cell biology.
+For example, Curci has funded the U.C.
+Berkeley Foundation for its department of molecular and cell biology.
 The foundation has also supported Carnegie Mellon University's work in novel cellular strategies to target pain in drug addiction.

 Curci does not accept unsolicited grant applications or requests for funding.
 Grantseekers can find basic information on its website, but those with further questions should contact the foundation for more in-depth information.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)